THE MIDDLE EASTERN STUDIES BOOK PRIZE

 SPONSORED BY THE BRITISH-KUWAIT FRIENDSHIP SOCIETY

-Dr Björn Brenner, a UN advisor and post-doctoral fellow at the Swedish Defence University, has been shortlisted for the 2018 British-Kuwait Friendship Society Book Prize, the most prestigious UK-based book award in the field of Middle Eastern Studies, administered by the British Society for Middle Eastern Studies BRISMES.
+Dr Björn Brenner, a UN advisor and post-doctoral fellow at the Swedish Defence University, was named Runner Up to the 2018 British-Kuwait Friendship Society Book Prize, the most prestigious UK-based book award in the field of Middle Eastern Studies, administered by the British Society for Middle Eastern Studies BRISMES.

 Dr Brenner’s book GAZA UNDER HAMAS: From Islamic democracy to Islamist governance (I.B.
-Tauris, 2017) has been selected as one of seven finalists for this year’s prize.
+Tauris, 2017) was selected as one of seven finalists for this year’s prize.
 In 2017, GAZA UNDER HAMAS won Best academic book on Palestinian affairs at the Palestine Book Awards.

-Sir Roger Tomkys describes GAZA UNDER HAMAS as ”a superb corrective to the polemic narratives peddled on either side of the bitter conflict in that sad territory.”
+Sir Roger Tomkys (judge) described GAZA UNDER HAMAS as ”a superb corrective to the polemic narratives peddled on either side of the bitter conflict in that sad territory.”

 The patrons of the prize are HRH The Prince of Wales and Dr Sheikha Sou’ad Al Sabah.